celestiaorg/devops-test/devnet/README.md

 This directory contains contiguration files to standup a Celestia devnet consisting 4 Core Nodes, 4 Bridge Nodes, and 4 Light nodes.

-This can be done using either Kubernetes or Docker Compose.
+This can be done using either Docker Compose or Kubernetes.

 ## Docker Compose